-Health Care Coalition Regions
+Healthcare Coalition Regions

-Within the State of Utah, there are seven different health care coalitions, and each individually manages their own membership and meeting activities.
-The Utah Healthcare Coalition Readiness by Numbers can be found here
+Within the State of Utah, there are seven different health care coalitions.
+The Utah Healthcare Coalition Readiness by Numbers can be found here.

-Northern Utah Healthcare Coalition - Box Elder, Cache, Rich, Weber, Morgan and Davis Counties
+Northern Utah Healthcare Coalition - Box Elder, Cache, Rich, Weber, Morgan, and Davis Counties.

-SST Health Care Coalition - Salt Lake City, Summit and Tooele Counties
+SST Healthcare Coalition - Salt Lake City, Summit, and Tooele Counties.

-Uintah Basin Healthcare Coalition - Daggett, Duchesne, and Uintah Counties
+Uintah Basin Healthcare Preparedness Coalition - Daggett, Duchesne, and Uintah Counties.

-Utah/Wasatch Healthcare Coalition – Wasatch and Utah Counties
+Healthcare Preparedness Coalition of Utah/Wasatch Counties – Wasatch and Utah Counties.

-Central Utah Healthcare Coalition - Juab, Millard, Sevier, San Pete, Piute and Wayne Counties
+Central Utah Healthcare Coalition - Juab, Millard, Sevier, Sanpete, Piute, and Wayne Counties.

-Southeast Healthcare Coalition - Emery, Grand and San Juan Counties
+Southeastern Utah Healthcare Preparedness Coalition – Carbon, Emery, Grand, and San Juan Counties.

-Southwest Healthcare Coalition - Beaver, Iron, Washington, Garfield and Kane Counties
+Southwest Utah Healthcare Preparedness Coalition - Beaver, Iron, Washington, Garfield, and Kane Counties.

 HCC Membership & Meetings

-All Healthcare Coalitions manage their own individual leadership and general membership meetings.
-To become an HCC member and be invited to their meetings, locate the membership application survey located on each HCC website and complete with your CHCs information.
+All Healthcare Coalitions manage their own leadership and general membership meetings.
+To become an HCC member and be invited to their meetings, locate the membership application survey located on each HCC website and complete it with your health center’s information.

-Due to your CHCs service area, it is likely that your CHC will be serviced by multiple regions.
-CCHN recommends CHCs join all eligible HCC regions.
+Depending on the size of your health center’s service area, your health center may be part of multiple HCC regions.
+It is good practice to join all eligible HCCs that serve your health center’s service area.

-Please reach out to Tracey Siaperas at AUCH, Tracey@auch.org, if you would like assistance with connecting to your regional HCCs.
+If you would like assistance connecting with your regional HCCs, please reach out to Tracey Siaperas, AUCH EP Coordinator, at tracey@auch.org.

-Why Should Community Health Centers join their regional Healthcare Coalition?
-Healthcare Coalitions represent a variety of health care partners with Community Health Centers being one of those.
-By joining your regional Healthcare Coalition, HCCs can provide additional support and resources in advance of a disaster and during active response.
-HCCs also provide regular training and exercises for their members to simulate different types of disaster and emergencies.
+Why Should Health Centers join their regional Healthcare Coalitions?
+Healthcare Coalitions represent a variety of health care partners, health centers being one of those.
+Joining your regional Healthcare Coalitions helps HCCs to provide additional support and resources to the communities you serve in advance of a disaster and during active response.
+HCCs also provide regular training and exercises for their members to simulate diverse types of disasters and emergencies.

 Emergency Management Planning

-Emergency Management Planning is essential to maintaining Community Health Center operations and their capacity to react during an emergency or disaster.
-Community Health Centers align their emergency preparedness activities with the Centers for Medicare & Medicaid Services (CMS) regulations.
+Emergency Management Planning is essential to maintaining health center operations and capacity to react during an emergency or disaster.
+Health centers must align their emergency preparedness activities with the CMS regulations.

-CMS EP Rule Overview
+CMS Emergency Preparedness Rule Overview

-On September 16, 2016, the Centers for Medicaid and Medicare (CMS) published a final rule on emergency preparedness for health care providers.
-The rule established emergency preparedness requirements for 17 different provider types participating in Medicare and Medicaid, including Federally Qualified Community Health Centers (FQHCs).
+On September 16, 2016, CMS published a final rule on emergency preparedness for health care providers.
+The rule established EP requirements for 17 different provider types participating in Medicare and Medicaid, including Federally Qualified Community Health Centers (FQHCs), also known as health centers.

-The CMS Emergency Preparedness rule establishes national emergency preparedness requirements for Medicare and Medicaid participating providers to plan adequately for both natural and man-made disasters.
-It will also assist Community Health Centers to adequately prepare to meet the needs of patients, clients, and staff during disasters and emergency situations, as well as coordinate with federal, state, tribal, regional, and local emergency preparedness systems.
-The goal is to enhance patient safety during emergencies for persons served by Medicare and Medicaid participating facilities and establish a more coordinated and defined response to natural and man-made disasters.
+The CMS Emergency Preparedness rule established national EP requirements for providers to plan adequately for both natural and man-made disasters.
+It assists health centers in adequately preparing to meet the needs of patients, clients, and staff during disasters and emergency situations, as well as coordinating with federal, state, tribal, regional, and local EP systems.
+The goals are to enhance patient safety during emergencies for persons served by Medicare and Medicaid participating facilities, and to establish a more coordinated and defined response to natural and man-made disasters.

 CMS Rule Components

-The CMS rule can be broken down into four components for health center EP Leads to execute.
-The four components of the CMS rule include:
+The CMS rule can be broken down into four components for health centers to execute:

-Risk Assessment and Planning: Developing emergency preparedness plans based on the risk assessment and using an all-hazards approach to address patient populations, continuity of services, and succession planning.
+Risk Assessment and Planning: Developing EP plans based on a risk assessment and using an all-hazards approach to address patient populations, continuity of services, and succession planning.

-Policies and Procedures: Developing emergency preparedness policies and procedures based on risk assessment, emergency plan, and communication plan to address patient tracking, supply chain, evacuation, sheltering in place, and protection of medical documentation.
+Policies and Procedures: Developing EP policies and procedures based on risk assessment results, the center’s emergency plan, and the emergency communication plan to address patient tracking, supply chain needs, evacuation, sheltering in place requirements, and protection of medical documentation.

-Communication Plan: Developing an emergency preparedness crisis communications plan in compliance with federal, state, and local laws.
+Communication Plan: Developing an EP crisis communications plan in compliance with federal, state, and local laws.
 This includes information for key partners, methods to share protected patient information, and alternate modes of communication.